Famous for being the world’s largest land animal migration, Africa’s great wildebeest migration takes place each year in Tanzania and Kenya.

 • Order an eSim HERE

-Wildebeests must cross this river twice along the journey.
-Although as it turns out the wildebeests often cross the river more often than that!
+Wildebeest herds must cross this river twice along the journey.
+Although, as it turns out, the wildebeest often cross the river more often than that!

-While this natural phenomenon is world famous, most people don’t realize just how fleeting the main highlights can be.
-Timing your trip can be challenging when expectations are high and especially when you are counting on nature to put on a show.
+While this natural phenomenon is world-famous, most people don’t realize just how fleeting the main highlights can be.
+Timing your trip can be challenging when expectations are high especially when you are counting on nature to put on a show.

 Serengeti Safari, wildebeest